Empowering Change Through

 Societal Impact: God positions each person in their city to shape its future.
 By influencing institutions, we help people experience God’s kingdom, leading to flourishing and joy.

-CPG Outcomes
+CPG OUTCOMES

 For decades now, I have witnessed the near non-existence of the practical intersection between faith and work.